ArpitUP15/SIH-Project/README.md

 # SIH-Project

-# 🧠 MindEase – AI-powered Mental Health Assistance
+# 🧠 MindEase – Focus on Unlocking Potential
     MindEase is a Digital Mental Health and Psychological Support System for Students in Higher Education

 ---